Leela Desai: Career

 Desai was a dancer and a follower of Sohan Lal.

-"The third Kapal Kundala released after a decade from the first Kapal Kundala in 1939.
+"The third Kapal Kundala (1939 film) released after a decade from the first Kapal Kundala in 1939.
 This time the movie was directed by both Nitin Bose and Phani Majumdar.
-Desai played the role for Kapal Kundala."
+Desai played the role of Kapal Kundala."

 Phani Majumdar married Desai's sister Monica Desai.

-Desai was trained in the "Bhatkhande Music Institute established in Lucknow in 1926 has played a vital role in training generations of performing artistes, dedicated gurus and gifted composers...Lucknow has contributed music directors, (like Naushad, Madan Mohan and Roshan), actors and actresses (like Kumar, Iftekar, Akhtari Bai, Bina Rai, Yashodhara Katju and Swaranlata), singers (Talat Mahmud, Anup Jalota, Dilraj Kaur and Krishna Kalle), writers (like Amritlal Nagar, Bhagawati Sharan Varma and Achala Nagar), lyricists and dancers.
-Lachhu Maharaj was a very successful choreographer for many films.
-Pahadi Sanyal, Leela Desai and Kamlesh Kumari of New Theatres at Calcutta were all trained here."
+Desai was trained in the Bhatkhande Music Institute established in Lucknow in 1926, which is known for its role in training generations of performing artists, gurus and composers.
+Lucknow has contributed music directors such as Naushad, Madan Mohan and Roshan, actors and actresses such as Kumar, Iftekar, Akhtari Bai, Bina Rai, Yashodhara Katju and Swaranlata, singers such as Talat Mahmud, Anup Jalota, Dilraj Kaur and Krishna Kalle), writers such as Amritlal Nagar, Bhagawati Sharan Varma and Achala Nagar), as well as lyricists and dancers.
+Lachhu Maharaj was a choreographer for many films.
+Pahadi Sanyal, Leela Desai and Kamlesh Kumari of New Theatres at Calcutta were all trained here.

 Desai owned a house in Darjeeling called "Lily Cottage".
 Her mother Satyabala Devi lived there until her death.
 It is possible that Lila knew Manjula or Sumitra Sanyal in Darjeeling.
 Lila Desai is mentioned in Bollywood actress Sumitra Sanyal's site.

 "What shall be said of Leela Desai, who acted the part of the Presidents sister, the mischievous school-girl, and who always took the active part in the love-making between her and Prakash Babu (Saigal)?
 I cannot find a single fault with her acting.
 She played up to Saigal splendidly.
 Even her eyes were most expressive.
 What naughtiness was in them?
 As a shameless hussy she could give points to any of your Hollywood actresses–and win.
 In the love-duet between her and Saigal it was she who always led.
 She was the personification of Mr. Barnard Shaw's pet notion that, in this eternal amorous game, it is the woman who leads the man on and not, as is commonly supposed, the other way about.
 From the moment she jumped down her school garden-wall and almost fell plump into the arms of Prakash Babu, who was sitting below chewing the end of his reflections anent his dismissal from his job, she never, in a manner of speaking, left him to himself.
 She would bring down the house with her: "Uske bad kya hua, Prakash Babu?"
 The poor man had to dance to her measure ever afterwards.
 When she found herself with him alone she gave us the impression of having fed on honey-dew and on the milk of paradise.
 Then, in addition to her sparkling dialogue and supremely "alive" acting, she was gorgeous in her dancing performance.
 Her whole face was a mirror in which her thoughts were reflected.
 She was an imp of mischief from commencement to conclusion."